 E) All accident/injury/property damage sustained during any CSF activity must be followed up with an EWU Incident Form immediately after the incident.
 It is the responsibility of the club officer in charge of the activity to inform the

 CCS immediately after the incident and fill out an EWU Incident Report Form within 24 hours of the incident when at home, and immediately upon returning to campus, if it happens while away from home.
 The CCS will be responsible for forwarding all Incident Reports on to the Office of Environmental Health & Safety.

 A) All travel paperwork must be collected and present with the travel group leader with a copy provided to the CCS prior to leaving on the trip with NO EXCEPTIONS!
 A copy of the form must be kept with the group leader so they will have access to all emergency phone numbers.
 Clubs are responsible for filling out the EWU CSF Travel Information Sheet for each trip.
-Copies of that form may be picked up in the CSF Office.
+Copies of that form may be picked up in the CSF Office or online at the CSF website.
 Please include a complete trip itinerary whenever possible.

 B) All over night travel will require an EWU faculty/staff or pre-approved person in a chaperone role.

 C) For all EWU Club Sports trips, the traveling party must take a first aid kit, and have access to a cell phone, to be used for all injuries or emergency situations.

 D) When scheduling or reserving EWU Motorpool and Campus Recreation busses, all EWU Policies & WA State laws will be followed as they pertain to the proper use of vehicles.